desi-ivanova/starter-academic/content/post/iclr-blog/index.md

 Analysing models independently, 21 out of 25 models show statistically equivalent performance on GSM8K and GSM-Symbolic.

-### Paired hypothesis test
+### 4.2.3 Considering all models together: Is the decline in performance statistically significant?

 There is a trend that that many models perform worse on GSM-Symbolic than on GSM8K.
-To assess the statistical significance of this systematic trend, we can conduct what is known as a paired difference test.
+To assess the statistical significance of this systematic trend, we can conduct what is known as a *paired* difference test.
 The Wilcoxon signed-rank test would be an appropriate one to apply in our case with two important caveats.

 **Caveat 1**: Non-independent data.
 It will be incorrect to perform the test on all 25 models as these are not independent.
 There are several types of dependence to consider.
 Most obviously, the base models and their instruct-tuned version are clearly related (e.g. Gemma2-9b and Gemma2-9b-it).
 I’d also argue that different sizes within the same model family cannot be considered independent (e.g. mini-small-medium for Phi or 2b-9b-27b for Gemma); minor version updates (e.g. Mistral v0.1 vs 0.3, Phi 3 vs 3.5) will also likely be correlated.
 So although we have a sample of 25 models, the “effective” sample size is much, much smaller.